BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

   "complete": true
 }
 ```
-JQ can be easily used to capture information from a JSON Object of this sort.
+Fortunately, JQ can easily capture data of that sort!

-To start with, always run `jq` at the backend of a pipe, and always use the standard invocation of `jq -r .`.
-The `-r` tells JQ to produce raw output, which will work for command-line variables and future reuse, while the `.` tells jq to ouput.
+To use JQ, run `jq` at the backend of a pipe, and always use the standard invocation of `jq -r '.'`.
+The `-r` tells JQ to produce raw output, which will work for command-line variables, while the `.` tells jq to ouput.
+We protected it in `' '` because we'll need that protection later.

-To capture a specific key-value from a JSON object, you just list the key after the `.`:
+To capture a specific value from a JSON object, you just list the key after the `.`:
 ```
-$ bitcoin-cli signrawtransaction $rawtxhex | jq -r .hex 0200000001735dfa1584b930a78ad2c1d6db72dd2a80ae5e5d552ad97e19f1d50d41fdd6d8000000006a47304402202210ce4b2a037da02622c380278cd79fec4e0e016e66f3eb894a2dcbb9ee998f02202cac167e6abdbbf08af139fb7c6b86e9d2e58e5516cd566ae2d54953ead9923b012102111bb978a3c93a00038ae344a1a017d7fee8a9be9d0558b5793ce6f440704a96ffffffff01b0e78604000000001976a914e7c1345fc8f87c68170b3aa798a956c2fe6a9eff88ac00000000
+$ bitcoin-cli signrawtransaction $rawtxhex | jq -r '.hex' 0200000001735dfa1584b930a78ad2c1d6db72dd2a80ae5e5d552ad97e19f1d50d41fdd6d8000000006a47304402202210ce4b2a037da02622c380278cd79fec4e0e016e66f3eb894a2dcbb9ee998f02202cac167e6abdbbf08af139fb7c6b86e9d2e58e5516cd566ae2d54953ead9923b012102111bb978a3c93a00038ae344a1a017d7fee8a9be9d0558b5793ce6f440704a96ffffffff01b0e78604000000001976a914e7c1345fc8f87c68170b3aa798a956c2fe6a9eff88ac00000000
 ```
 With that tool in hand, you can capture information from JSON objects to command-line variables, as usual:
 ```
-$ signedtx=$(bitcoin-cli signrawtransaction $rawtxhex | jq -r .hex)
+$ signedtx=$(bitcoin-cli signrawtransaction $rawtxhex | jq -r '.hex')
 $ echo $signedtx
 0200000001735dfa1584b930a78ad2c1d6db72dd2a80ae5e5d552ad97e19f1d50d41fdd6d8000000006a47304402202210ce4b2a037da02622c380278cd79fec4e0e016e66f3eb894a2dcbb9ee998f02202cac167e6abdbbf08af139fb7c6b86e9d2e58e5516cd566ae2d54953ead9923b012102111bb978a3c93a00038ae344a1a017d7fee8a9be9d0558b5793ce6f440704a96ffffffff01b0e78604000000001976a914e7c1345fc8f87c68170b3aa798a956c2fe6a9eff88ac00000000
 $ bitcoin-cli sendrawtransaction $signedtx 3f9ccb6e16663e66dc119de1866610cc4f7a83079bfec2abf0598ed3adf10a78
 ```
-## Use JQ to Access a JSON Array Value by Key
+## Use JQ to Access a JSON Object Value in an Array by Key

 **Usage Example:** _Capture the txid and vout for a selected UTXO._

-So what happens when you instead use `jq` to parse a JSON Array?
+Grabbing data out of a JSON object is easy, but if that JSON object is in a JSON array?
 The `listunspent` command offers a great example, because it'll usually contain a number of different transactions.

-When working with an array, the first thing you need to tell JQ is which index to access.
-For example, `jq '.[0]'` says to access the first element of an array.
-(Note that we're now protecting our jq arguments with single quotes, because of their increased complexity.)
+When working with an array, the first thing you need to do is tell JQ which index to access.
+For example, you might have looked through your transactions in `listunspent` and decided that you wanted to work with the first of them.
+You would then use `'.[0]'` to access that first element.
 ```
 $ bitcoin-cli listunspent | jq -r '.[0]'
 {